Info and Relationships (structure pages and content)

 Detailed implementation - Other

 To ensure the accessibility of texts, they must be marked with suitable structural elements (HTML tags).
-This includes, for example, that paragraphs are <p> for example.
+This includes, for example, marking paragraphs as paragraph <p>.
 Do not use empty paragraphs to create spacing, such as by using the Return key several times.
 Blank paragraphs are also output by screen readers.

 HTML structural elements for citations